 She was also encouraged by her trainer to drink lots of water.
 Water, she explains, makes up 60% of the human body weight and so, if one takes more water than food, he/she will definitely lose weight.

 America mourned with the entertainer following the death of her mother, Rita Owens in 2018.

 Late Owens who had battled with a heart condition for over decade, lost her life to the illness in March 2018.
 Late Owens struggled with Queen Latifah through thick and thin as a single mother and a divorcee.
 Latifah had grown fond of her mom whom she grew up with after her parents’ divorce when she was just 10.
 She revealed that her mother has been with her all through her ups and downs and have celebrated every milestone with her.
 Lots of condolences flooded the timeline of the bereaved singer and actress who kept on talking about her mother’s good works.

 Is Queen Latifah Gay and Does She Have A Partner or Spouse?

 There has been a seemingly unending fuss about the sexuality of the rapper and actress.
 Latifah’s alpha female characteristics, her bold looks, and other features gradually built a feminist and robust aura around her persona, giving the public, as well the media, room to speculate about her sexuality.

 It can be recalled that Queen Latifah’s remarkable lesbian role in Set it Off (1996) engaged the public more with talks pertaining to her sexuality.
-But Latifah herself seems not to be bothered about the rumors and assumptions.
-Moreso, she has neither confirmed nor debunked the rumors, giving the public more reasons to believe that she is gay.
+But Latifah herself seems not to be bothered about the rumours and assumptions.
+Moreso, she has neither confirmed nor debunked the rumours, giving the public more reasons to believe that she is gay.

 Although she is very private with her personal life, the rap queen has been linked with several women including Eboni Nichols and her trainer, Jeannette Jenkins.
 Having said that, the public continues to wait for a confirmation or refutation.